 Tecumseh, Shawnee War Chief (1768-1813)

-Tecumseh, Shawnee War Chief was a charismatic leader, an orator and respected war chief of the Shawnee Indians of Ohio.
-His vision for a Confederacy of Indians to stand united in the face of the expropriation of their lands and cultures was pivotal in the defense of British North American against American troops.
+Tecumseh, Shawnee War Chief was a charismatic leader, an orator and a respected war chief of the Shawnee Indians of Ohio.
+His vision for a Confederacy of Indians to stand united in the face of the expropriation of their lands and cultures was pivotal in the defense of British North Americans against American troops.

 He was born in a Shawnee village near what is now Springfield, Ohio.
 His father was killed in 1774 in a battle between the Virginia militia and the Shawnee which is considered to have been pivotal in Tecumseh’s outlook towards the militia and white settlers.
-At an early age he developed a reputation as a distinguished warrior and leader and became chief of the Shawnee tribe.
+At an early age, he developed a reputation as a distinguished warrior and leader and became chief of the Shawnee tribe.
 As the tide of settlers pushed his people further west, his concern for his people grew into an anger that drove him to form a band of warriors and lead raids on the settlers.

 He and his brother, Tenskwatawa (later named The Prophet due to his religious visions) were very close and founded a settlement called Prophetstown, on the Tippecanoe River, in Indiana.
 The brothers encouraged the Shawnee, and all visitors from other tribes, to not adopt the ways of the white settlers, to not drink alcohol, and to farm their land.